aerospike/backup-go/cmd/asbackup/readme.md

       --socket-timeout int       Socket timeout in milliseconds.
 If this value is 0, it's set to --total-timeout.
-                                 If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -r, --remove-files                  Remove existing backup file (-o) or files (-d).
+                                 If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -r, --remove-files                  Remove an existing backup file (-o) or entire directory (-d) and replace with the new backup.
       --remove-artifacts              Remove existing backup file (-o) or files (-d) without performing a backup.
   -o, --output-file string            Backup to a single backup file.
 Use - for stdout.
 Required, unless -d or -e is used.
   -q, --output-file-prefix string     When using directory parameter, prepend a prefix to the names of the generated files.
-  -F, --file-limit int                Rotate backup files, when their size crosses the given
+  -F, --file-limit int                Rotate backup files when their size crosses the given
-                                      value (in bytes) Only used when backing up to a Directory.
-0 - no limit. (default 262144000)
+                                      value (in bytes).
+Only used when backing up to a directory.
+                                       (default 262144000)
   -x, --no-bins                       Do not include bin data in the backup.
 Use this flag for data sampling or troubleshooting.
                                       On restore all records, that don't contain bin data will be skipped.
       --no-ttl-only                   Only include records that have no ttl set (persistent records).